restatedev/documentation/docs/deploy/faas/deno-deploy.md

 # Deno Deploy

-You can run your Restate services as serverless functions on [Cloudflare Workers](https://workers.cloudflare.com/).
+You can run your Restate services as serverless functions on [Deno Deploy](https://deno.com/deploy).

 You can easily get started using the
 [Deno+Restate template](https://github.com/restatedev/examples/tree/main/templates/deno):